US Neocons & Israel’s far Right: Part 2

 • How high are the stakes for Iran, China and Russia?

 This post addresses the first question at whistle-stop speed.
-All that needs to be said has been said already, at length and with evidence, in other posts.
+All that needs to be said has been said, at length and with evidence, in other posts.
 Here I seek only to draw together the threads.

 The end of WW2 saw the USA take over the reins as the latest and almost certainly the last lead nation in 500 years of Western supremacy.
-With Allied victory in the bag, and America about to emerge as “leader of the free world”, a new global order was drawn up at Bretton Woods in July 1944 with a gold-backed US dollar its reserve currency.
+With Allied victory in the bag, and America about to emerge as “leader of the free world”, a new global order was drawn up at Bretton Woods in July 1944, its reserve currency a gold-backed US dollar.

-The price tags for war in Korea then Indochina led Nixon in 1972-3 to decouple dollar from gold.
+But within three decades cracks were showing, while the costs of war in Indochina forced the Nixon Shock of 1971-3, a set of measures leading to a decoupling of dollar from gold.
 Though seen at the time as (a) temporary and (b) humiliating, the benefits soon became clear as US military bases ringed the planet – at said planet’s expense – and France’s Valery Giscard d’Eistang spoke for the West at large in complaining of America’s “exorbitant privilege”.

-That privilege, boosting a fiat dollar whatever the state of the US economy, was augmented by the OPEC crises of the early seventies, or rather by their resolution.
+That privilege created high demand for a fiat dollar whatever the state of the US economy, and was augmented by the OPEC crises of the early seventies, or rather by their resolution.
 A House of Saud with zero legitimacy would be protected from its subjects in exchange for an infidel US military presence in the KSA, and allowed to hike oil prices in exchange for the stuff trading in ‘petrodollars’.

 At the same time Washington took over from London and Paris as primary backer of an Israel which, as I will keep saying, serves as: